Colosseum Access & Tours

 Underground

 Below the stage lies the Colosseum’s hidden machinery: a labyrinth of tunnels, elevators, and cages where animals and fighters were kept before being dramatically hoisted into battle.
 Wooden hoists powered by pulleys once lifted elephants and lions straight into the arena.
-Today, guided tours here reveal the rough stone corridors, staging cells, and remnants of the ingenious Roman engineering behind the spectacle.
+Today, guided tours here reveal the rough stone corridors, staging cells, and remnants of the ingenious Roman engineering.

 Access: No (Only with special full experience tours)